-Proposed Project: Light Rail Transit 13.5 Miles, 11 Stations Total Capital Cost (\$YOE): \$1,536.18 Million (includes \$30.0 million in finance charges) Section 5309 New Starts Share (\$YOE): \$752.73 Million (49.0%) Annual Operating Cost (opening year 2021): \$26.66 Million Current Year Ridership Forecast (2014): 16,600 Daily Linked Trips 5,486,300 Annual Linked Trips Horizon Year Ridership Forecast (2035): 25,500 Daily Linked Trips 8,439,500 Annual Linked Trips Overall Project Rating: Medium-High Project Justification Rating: Medium Local Financial Commitment Rating: High
+Proposed Project: Light Rail Transit

+13.5 Miles, 11 Stations

+Total Capital Cost (\$YOE): \$1,536.18 Million (includes \$30.0 million in finance charges)

+Section 5309 New Starts Share (\$YOE): \$752.73 Million (49.0%)

+Annual Operating Cost (opening year 2021): \$26.66 Million

+Current Year Ridership Forecast (2014): 16,600 Daily Linked Trips

+5,486,300 Annual Linked Trips

+Horizon Year Ridership Forecast (2035): 25,500 Daily Linked Trips

+8,439,500 Annual Linked Trips

+Overall Project Rating: Medium-High

+Project Justification Rating: Medium

+Local Financial Commitment Rating: High

 Project Description: The Metropolitan Council (MC) is planning a light rail transit (LRT) extension of the METRO Blue Line from the existing Target Field LRT station in downtown Minneapolis to Brooklyn Park in suburban Hennepin County serving the suburban municipalities of Golden Valley, Robbinsdale and Crystal.
 The proposed alignment is mostly at grade and generally parallels freight rail and roadway rights of-way.
 The Project also includes 28 light rail vehicles, a new operations and maintenance facility in Brooklyn Park, four new park-and-ride facilities with approximately 1,700 total spaces, seven LRT bridges, and pedestrian and bicycle access to stations.
-Service is planned to operate every ten minutes during the day and every ten to 30 minutes during the evening on weekdays, and every ten to 15 minutes on weekends.
+Service is planned to operate between 4:00 a.m. and 2:00 a.m. daily with trains every 10 minutes during the day and every 10 to 30 minutes during the evening on weekdays, and every 10 to 15 minutes on weekends.

 Project Purpose: The Project is intended to improve access to employment and activity centers.
 Outside of downtown Minneapolis, which has nearly 140,000 jobs and a growing population, key destinations in the Project corridor include North Hennepin Community College and a large, growing Target corporate campus near the northern end of the line in Brooklyn Park.
 Additionally, the Project is expected to improve transit service for a corridor population that on the whole is more transit-dependent and lower-income than the Twin Cities region as a whole.
-Finally, the Project provides through service along the existing METRO Blue Line to the international airport and Mall of America, with connections in downtown Minneapolis to the University of Minnesota campus and downtown St. Paul via the METRO Green Line.
+Finally, the Project provides through service along the existing METRO Blue Line to the Minneapolis-Saint Paul International Airport and Mall of America, with connections in downtown Minneapolis to the University of Minnesota campus and downtown St. Paul via the METRO Green Line.